anjalipathania994-cmd/Marketing-Campaign-Analysis/README.md

 Here is exactly what I did step-by-step:

-## Standardized Column Names:

- I converted all column headers to lowercase and replaced spaces with underscores (e.g., Campaign Name became campaign_name) to make querying easier later.
+**Standardized Column Names**:I converted all column headers to lowercase and replaced spaces with underscores (e.g., Campaign Name became campaign_name) to make querying easier later.

-## Removed Duplicates & Spaces:

- I stripped extra, hidden spaces from text columns and deleted duplicate rows to ensure accurate counting.
+**Removed Duplicates & Spaces**:I stripped extra, hidden spaces from text columns and deleted duplicate rows to ensure accurate counting.

 ## Handled Missing Values:

-- * For text columns (like channel and region),
+- For text columns (like channel and region),

 - I filled empty spaces with the "mode" (the most frequent value).